 social.example.com.
 Doing this will cause your username to be

 [email protected] which is not ideal.
 GoToSocial can be configured to use the root domain, in this case

 [email protected] and has instructions for configuring the webfinger redirect.
 It's a slick solution that I'm thankful the development team included.

 By far the biggest issue I've had with GoToSocial compared to Mastodon is app compatibility.
-Many of the desktop and mobile apps I use regularly, such as Mammoth, don't know how to handle the missing features of GoToSocial's API implementation.
+Many of the desktop and mobile apps I use regularly, such as Mammoth, don't know how to handle the missing features of GoToSocial's API implementation (Mammoth works now!).
 Most of the apps fail to authenticate, with some crashing after the first sync.

 In my testing, Pinafore works well on the desktop/web, and the official Mastodon iOS app is rock solid on mobile.
 It's not clear to me if the issues are with the app developers not following the ActivityPub spec, and instead writing the apps for Mastodon specifically, or if the GoToSocial API responses are the culprit.
 Either way, I've not had good luck with third-party apps, which is the backbone for making GoToSocial work.

 At this time, I'm sticking with resource hungry Mastodon for hosting my Fediverse profile.
 Mastodon is feature complete, compatible with the leading mobile applications, stable, and has advanced administration capabilities such as adding relays and moderation.
 In this early stage of growth, stability and consistency across the Fediverse is key.